 control all the LEDs, individually if required.

 Each LED unit contains a Red, Blue, Green and White micro LED, which allows over 16.5 million color combinations.
+At maximum brightness each LED can theoretically draw 60mA (20mA max for a single color eg red or dedicated white).
 The LED chips require 5V DC, and are connected in a daisy chain - with a Data In and Data Out connection:

 The LED units are available in single units (requires soldering), single interlocking (no soldering required) or strip versions, depending on your requirements.